2011 AIA/NEI Student Scholarships

 Previous Scholarship Winners

-We extend a special “Thank you!” to our new and returning 2013 sponsors.
+We extend a special “Thank you!” to our new and returning 2014 sponsors.
 Sponsors enable AIA Northeast Illinois to provide many of the programs and events that are held during the year.
-If you are interested in becoming a sponsor, please call the chapter office at 630/527-8550.
+If you are interested in becoming a sponsor, please visit our sponsorship page or call the chapter office at 630/527-8550.

 The information contained on this website is general in nature and should not be considered a substitute for professional advice in specific situations.
 Advertising of products and services appearing on this website does not constitute endorsement by AIA/NEI.